 For all other changes, the revised Closing Disclosure simply needs to be provided at or before consummation.

 Initial Escrow Statement.
-This statement itemizes the estimated taxes, insurance premiums and other charges anticipated to be paid from the escrow account during the first 12 months of the loan.
+This statement itemizes the estimated taxes, insurance premiums, and other charges anticipated to be paid from the escrow account during the first 12 months of the loan.
 It lists the escrow payment amount and any required cushion.
 Although the statement is usually provided at settlement, the Credit Union has 45 days from settlement to deliver it.
 This statement may be incorporated in the Closing Disclosure (in the basic text or as an attachment).

 The initial notice must contain the following information: